robzolkos/csscaffold/README.md

 ## What You Get

 - A `reset.css` with a modern CSS reset (the only file with actual styles)
+- A `colors.css` template showing how to organize your color system
 - `@layer` declarations for CSS cascade control
-- Commented-out examples showing what might go in each file
+- Commented-out examples following fizzy's patterns
 - A sensible file organization to build on

 The rest is up to you.